abhay-ramesh/pushduck/DOCUMENTATION_COVERAGE_PLAN.md

 - ✅ **Support Reduction**: 70% fewer "how do I..." issues
 - ✅ **Framework Integration**: Official Next.js, Nuxt, SvelteKit guides

-This comprehensive coverage ensures that every aspect of the `next-s3-uploader` package is properly documented, from basic usage to advanced enterprise patterns, with real-world examples derived from the enhanced demo implementation.
+This comprehensive coverage ensures that every aspect of the `pushduck` package is properly documented, from basic usage to advanced enterprise patterns, with real-world examples derived from the enhanced demo implementation.

 ## 🚀 Gold Standard Features to Showcase